lamSompa/CODE_Student_Task-Manager/README.md

    - Update the MongoDB URL in `server.js` with your credentials.

 #### Environment Variables and Configuration
-Before starting the server, ensure that you have set up the necessary environment variables and configuration files.
-This is crucial for connecting to MongoDB and other services your application might use.

 - **MongoDB Connection String:**
   - Create a .env file in the root directory of your project.
   - Add your MongoDB connection string to the .env file: